SQL Injection in DVWA: Hands-On Reconnaissance & Exploitation

 $result = mysqli_stmt_get_result($stmt);

 The ? placeholder and bind_param() ensure user input is treated as data, not SQL code.
-This is the gold standard for SQL injection prevention.

 2. Input Validation & Type Checking#